Introduction

 3. Add iTwin authorization

-header.
-To obtain the access token, you need to register your app with the iTwin Platform to obtain a client ID.
-You can follow this tutorial to learn how to obtain a client ID for your application.
+To authorize Cesium to get your iModel's 3D Tiles tileset, you will need to provide an access token.
+To get the token, you first need to register your application with the iTwin Platform to obtain a client ID.
+You can follow this tutorial to learn how to get a client ID.

 3.1 Install the iTwin browser authorization package